Esri/arcgis-runtime-samples-android/java/generate-offline-map-overrides/README.md

 ## How it works

 1. Load a web map from a `PortalItem`.
-Authenticate with the portal if required.
 2. Create an `OfflineMapTask` with the map.
 3. Generate default task parameters using the extent area you want to download with `offlineMapTask.createDefaultGenerateOfflineMapParametersAsync(extent)`.
 4. Generate additional "override" parameters using the default parameters with `offlineMapTask.createGenerateOfflineMapParameterOverridesAsync(parameters)`.